Spinal Shock: What It Is and How You Treat It

-Spinal shock tends to follow predictable, stereotypical patterns – though no specific treatment is deemed necessary above others.
+Spinal shock tends to follow predictable patterns — though no specific treatment is deemed necessary above others.
 The presence of spinal shock, however, suggests a serious spinal cord injury.
-Yet, it should be noted that the severity of the spinal shock is not a good gauge for either the severity of or the prognosis for the spinal cord injury.
+Yet, it should be noted that the severity of the spinal shock is not a good gauge for either the severity or the prognosis of the spinal cord injury.

 Spinal cord injuries tend to change over time.
 The more severely compressed the spinal cord is, the less likely full recovery will be.
 If the spinal cord is severed, full recovery is extremely unlikely.
 The location of the injury is also a good indicator of prognosis.
 The lower the injury is, the less severe the mobility and other impairments will be.

 Some people experience a spontaneous recovery after a spinal shock and spinal cord injury.
-But for most, recovery is directly related to treatment.
+However, for most, recovery is directly related to treatment.
 Long-term treatments for spinal cord injury-related spinal shock include:

 - Physical and occupational therapy to help you regain functioning.
 Therapy acts as a training regimen that helps your body to work around its injuries.
 In some cases, physical therapy can encourage the development of new neurons.